JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 First of all, as the welcome says, login to Azure with the **Click to login** button in the status bar.
 This will open a page in your default web browser.
 Follow the guidance to login.
 After the page returns, just wait a second before the extension get your account information.
 Then you can get access to the tools.

+### Submit Jobs

+* When running for the first time, there will be a message for you to setup conda environment.
+This is because the extension uses a conda env `msra-intern-s-toolkit` with required packs to submit the job.
+Press **Yes** and wait until finished before continue.
+You can also manual setup with `conda create -n msra-intern-s-toolkit python=3.8 && conda activate msra-intern-s-toolkit && pip install azureml-contrib-aisc && pip install azureml-sdk`.
+* Fill the form and press **Submit**.
+If everything is ok, you shall get a success message with job id after a while.
+* If you want to load the config of submitted jobs.
+Press **Load** and select it in submission history.

 ### GCR Tunnel
 * Press **Add** button to setup a new tunnel.
 * Input sandbox ID and port as guided.
 Note that: